Glenelg Freshwater Mussel

 Funding source: The Australian Government’s Saving Native Species Program

-A new $490,000 two-year project funded through the Australian Government’s Saving Native Species program will see the Glenelg Freshwater Mussel’s environment improved locally through on-ground works and actions.
+A new $490,000 two-year project funded through the Australian Government’s Saving Native Species program will see the Glenelg Freshwater Mussel’s environment improved locally through on-ground works and actions and a captive breeding program undertaken.

 What is the Glenelg Freshwater Mussel?